-Application instructions: Please apply for this fellowship at https://www.rochester.edu/fort/fdi_postdoc/.
-You will need a curriculum vitae; a 3-5 page description of the research the applicant plans to carry out during the fellowship year, plus a description of the undergraduate course the applicant would like to teach; a sample of published or unpublished writing on a topic related to the proposal; and three letters of recommendation that comment upon the value and feasibility of the work proposed.
+Application checklist: A completed FDI fellowship application form available on the website; a curriculum vitae; a 3-5 page description of the research the applicant plans to carry out during the fellowship year, plus a description of the undergraduate course the applicant would like to teach; a sample of published or unpublished writing on a topic related to the proposal; and three letters of recommendation (to be sent directly to FDI at the address indicated below) that comment upon the value and feasibility of the work proposed.

-Application instructions: Please apply for this fellowship at https://www.rochester.edu/fort/fdi_predoc/.
-You will need an official transcript showing completion of all preliminary coursework and qualifying examinations; the dissertation prospectus; completed chapter(s) from the dissertation; three letters of recommendation, including one from the dissertation supervisor that specifically addresses the candidate’s prospects for completing the project within a year.
+Application checklist: A completed FDI fellowship application form; a curriculum vitae; an official transcript showing completion of all preliminary coursework and qualifying examinations; the dissertation prospectus; completed chapter(s) from the dissertation; three letters of recommendation to be sent directly by the recommenders to FDI at the address indicated below, including one from the dissertation supervisor that specifically addresses the candidate’s prospects for completing the project within a year.